List of Open All Hours characters: Albert Arkwright

-Granville
+Granville Arkwright

-Granville (born 1948) is played by David Jason in Open All Hours and its sequel, Still Open All Hours.
+Granville Arkwright (born 1948) is played by David Jason in Open All Hours and its sequel, Still Open All Hours.
 Granville is an errand boy to his uncle and employer, Albert Arkwright, who is the proprietor of an old-fashioned Yorkshire corner shop.

 Granville was born to Arkwright's sister, who died while Granville was a young child, leaving Arkwright as his sole guardian.
 Granville's father's identity is not known, as his mother is implied to be a woman of loose morals, and Arkwright considers him to have likely been a Hungarian, although he is unsure of this.
 Raised alone by Arkwright, Granville is often curious and engrossed in thoughts about who his father was and saddened not to have known his mother.

 Although a kind provider (as long as it is not too stressful on his wallet), Arkwright's miserly and eccentric personality makes him withdraw Granville from school and he starts helping in his uncle's shop at age eleven.
-The tedious routine weighs heavily on Granville, who resents getting up well before dawn and not being free until nine at night.
-He is poorly paid, at £3 a week, and is made to pay for anything from the shop shelves, even if Arkwright gave it to him.
+The tedious routine weighs heavily on Granville, who resents getting up well before dawn and not being free until nine o'clock at night.
+He is poorly paid, at £3 a week (£31.17 in 2023), and is made to pay for anything from the shop shelves, even if Arkwright gave it to him.
 He is curious and anxious to explore the outside world and mingle with his peers, especially girls.
 Granville spends most of the day dreaming of being somewhere else or doing something else, a custom which is seen as alien to the other characters.
 Granville seems fairly sharp and quick witted, and is often quick to make satirical jokes about Arkwright's stammer or mannerisms whilst he will often flippantly make fun at customers to their faces, all of them seemingly being too unintelligent to realise this.